KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 To solve this: go up on the stage and check the monitor levels.
-The target is for them to be a bit more loud.
+The target is for them to be a bit louder.
  * Either increase the overall monitor level
  * Or increase their level in the monitor
  * Or lower something that is too loud

 An alternative reason can be:
  * An overworking compressor on the channel
- * A too high (or low) lowcut
+ * A too high (or low) low-cut
  * An unfortunate equalizer setting

 ## After the rehearsal